Documentation of calculation models

 See also: Photovoltaics: Calculation and validation

-Solar thermal generation profiles
+Solar thermal and PVT generation profiles

-See also: Solar thermal: Calculation and validation
+See also: Solar Thermal: Calculation and validation

 Wind power generation profiles